All you need to know to make those first beach trips ones to remember.

 4 ways to stay safe on the beach with your baby

-- Go early or later in the day to avoid the sun at its hottest (11am-3pm).
-Protect your baby with a wide brim hat, sun umbrella, full-body UV rash suit and of course a quality sunscreen suitable for babies with an SPF of at least 30.
-Apply 15 minutes before exposure and reapply after a dip in the sea.
+This will mean you avoid the sun at its hottest (11am-3pm).
+Protect your baby with a wide brim hat, sun umbrella, full-body UV rash suit and, of course, a quality sunscreen suitable for babies.
+Baby sunscreen should have an SPF of at least 30.
+Apply 15 minutes before they’re out in the sun and reapply after a dip in the sea.
+You can never be too careful!

-- Beaches are one big playground to little ones.
-A mobile toddler can cover a lot of ground – so don’t take your eyes off them!
+Beaches are one big playground for little ones.
+A mobile toddler can cover a lot of ground–so don’t take your eyes off them!

 What to take to the beach with a baby: 8 essentials